BAFA is responsible for all regulatory, competition, performance and development aspects of the game.

 With over 12 years of experience as a technically focused manager, Bruce has delivered multiple enterprise level software projects within the national government and financial sectors.
 He currently works as part of the senior leadership team for a global IT company, managing an engineering team based across the UK, Ireland and the Nordics.
 He has extensive experience of data security principles and will apply this knowledge to BAFA's business and data processes.
 A qualified American football coach and official, he has been involved in the British game for over 28 years.

-Richard is currently County Safeguarding Advisor at England & Wales Cricket Board and brings a wealth of specialist knowledge in safeguarding, discipline and supporting a volunteer workforce.
-Richard has extensive best practice knowledge from working in a national governing body of sport and hopes to apply this to BAFA.
-He is also a level four Football Association referee and a big fan of American football.
+Richard is currently Safeguarding Development Manager at England & Wales Cricket Board, responsible for leading, creating and managing the ECB’s safeguarding development plan to incorporate safeguards across business planning.
+Richard has extensive best practice knowledge from working in a national governing body of sport bringing a wealth of specialist knowledge in safeguarding, discipline and supporting a volunteer workforce.
+He is also a level three Football Association referee and a big fan of American football.
+Richard is Chair of the Safeguarding and Welfare Committee

 Colin has worked within the field of elite national athlete programme development for over 14 years.
 He started his career as an Athlete Investment Officer at UK Sport in 2006, before originally joining the Talented Athlete Scholarship Scheme (TASS) in July 2010 as a Project Manager.
 He moved across to Northumbria University in June 2014, to work as part of their performance sport programme as a Talent Identification and Pathway Manger, before re-joining TASS in October 2015.
 Colin is currently the National Lead for Operations and is responsible for overseeing both the strategic and day-to-day planning and coordination for the scheme.
 Another aspect of his role involves leading on programme and